adamreisnz/ngGo/JGF.md

 	// Any comment about the game record itself
 	comment: "This is my first JGF game record",

+	// Board properties
+	board: {

+		// Board size can be an integer (for normal square board) or an object specifying the
+		// width and height separately if the board was not square.
+		size: 19,
+		size: {width: 19, height: 9},
+	},

 	// Instructions for how variations should be shown
 	variations: {